alychinque/ChinquePortfolioWebsite/README.md

 * <strong>Verdict</strong> ✅: This test has passed and the overall colour scheme fits well for the purpose of the site.

 ### Features:
 <strong>Easy navigation - </strong>
 * <strong>Plan</strong> 📝: The plan was create a website easy to navigate.
 * <strong>Implementation</strong> 🏭: I created the web site in just one page and with a fixed navbar at the top, so that, the user can easily click in any section(home, about, projects, hobbies and contact) and jump to the section.
-Additionally and thanks to the mentor I added a Scroll-behaviour smooth.
+I also added a scroll-behavior: smooth, taking advice from my mentor.
 * <strong>Result</strong> 🏆: The result is an enjoyable experience while navigate throughout the site.
 * <strong>Verdict</strong> ✅: This test passed based on the expected behaviour.

 <strong>Form Validation - </strong>
-* <strong>Plan</strong> 📝: During planning for this project I knew that I needed to include some sort of form validation on the contact form.
+* <strong>Plan</strong> 📝: During planning for this project, I knew that I needed to include some sort of form validation on the contact form.
 Including the built in ‘required’ attribute in HTML5.
-* <strong>Implementation</strong> 🏭:  During implementation of this feature adding the ‘required’ attribute to the form was very simple and worked as expected.
-This led me to a solution and the contact fom will not send if a specific hidden input field has content.
+* <strong>Implementation</strong> 🏭: Adding the required attribute to this form was very simple and worked as expected during the implementation of this feature.
+The contact form will not be sent if a specific hidden input field has no content.
 * <strong>Result</strong> 🏆:  The feature works as expected after testing.
 * <strong>Verdict</strong> ✅: This test passed based on the expected behaviour.

 ## Bugs: 🐞
 #### Bugs During Development:

-During the development process for this project I was fortunate to not have to battle with many annoying bugs.
+During the development process, for this project I was fortunate to not have to battle with many annoying bugs.
 Listed below are a few issues that i faced and overcame during the course of the project.

 Progress bar       :
-* <strong>Bug</strong> 🕷: The progress bar didn't styled as expected.
+* <strong>Bug</strong> 🕷: The progress bar didn't style as expected.
 * <strong>Fix</strong> 🔧: I found another person with the same problem on slack group.
 * <strong>Verdict</strong> ✅: This bug was squashed thanks to help from the slack group at Code Institute!

 Unexpected horizontal scroll for entire page:
 * <strong>Bug</strong> 🕷: A few elements were escaping the boundaries of the website and were causing an unwanted horizontal scroll.
-* <strong>Fix</strong> 🔧: Using Unicorn Revealer (See credits for link) I was easily able to find the offending element and fix accordingly.
+* <strong>Fix</strong> 🔧: Using Unicorn Revealer (See credits for link) I was able to easily find the offending element and fix accordingly.
-* <strong>Verdict</strong> ✅: This bug was squashed easily and meant I could continue to progress.
+* <strong>Verdict</strong> ✅: This bug was squashed easily and I could continue to progress.

 ## Deployment: 🚀
 Chinque Portfolio will be developed on GitPod, using git and GitHub to host the repository.

 When deploying Chinque Portfolio using GitHub Pages the following steps were made: